The true cost of social media ads in 2024

 Are TikTok Ads Cheaper During Q4?

 But will that number hold up during the hyper-competitive Q4 holiday season?
-We believe it will: Between Thanksgiving and Christmas, 2022, TikTok ads were 49% cheaper, on average, than Meta ads.
+We believe it will: last year, between October 1 and December 31 of 2023, TikTok ads were 52% cheaper, on average, than Meta’s.

 Just because TikTok ads are cheaper doesn’t mean they’re more effective.
 More sophisticated platforms like Meta and Google still reign during the holidays when it comes to harnessing a powerful algorithm designed to reach the users most likely to make it across the purchasing finish line.